Heartburn is a feeling of burning pain or discomfort in the chest, usually after eating.

 You may also want to try over-the-counter medicines called antacids, which neutralise stomach acid.
 If you are pregnant, check with your doctor or pharmacist if these medications are safe for you to take.

 If over-the-counter treatments don't work, or you rely on them often, see your doctor.
-If you have heartburn more than twice a week, it could be a symptom of gastro-oesophageal reflux disease (GORD), in which case you may need prescription medicines.
+If you have heartburn more than 2 times a week, it could be a symptom of gastro-oesophageal reflux disease (GORD), in which case you may need prescription medicines.

-The Royal Australian College of General Practitioners recommends that you discuss any medication you are taking for GORD or heartburn with your doctor or specialist to assess the possibility of reducing your dose or stopping the medication if safe to do so.
+A lot of people take heartburn medicines when they don’t need to.
+The Royal Australian College of General Practitioners recommends that you discuss any medication you are taking for GORD or heartburn with your doctor or specialist to see if it’s safe to reduce or stop it.
 For further information, visit the Choosing Wisely Australia website.